AeanSR/AeanSR.github.io/about.md

 This blog is not for academic or serious things.
 I don't want to be so serious...

 It is just a memo or portfolio for my thoughts and works, sometimes even a common diary.

+BTW, at this moment I am a big anti-fan of Blizzard Entertainment.
+I felt extremely offended and fooled and will not pay a cent to them anymore.